WRITE A REVIEW

 More reviews by suzyQ3

 The smell of this perfume seems so serious to me.
 It does not smell like a fun, girly, carefree perfume.
 It strikes me as very sophisticated and strong.
 I feel like I need to be at least 50 years old in order to wear this, which is definitely not my type of perfume.
 I got this as a gift, otherwise I never would purchase it on my own.
 So, it depends on personal taste.
 You want to try something more serious and bold, then this is your type.
 If you want something floral, flirty, and fun, buy something else.

 on 3/19/2006 3:25:00 PM

 CNo5 is one of those scents that definitely work better with some body chemistry than others.
 It smelled divine on my mother and I always wanted to wear it but never felt it worked for me.
 After she died I kept her bottles, one unopened that I had given her.
 Now and then, I wear it and it seems to work for me better; maybe my body has changed.
 One crucial thing to note is NEVER to waste your money on EDT.
 You can only get the real depth of CNo5's complexity and charm from EDP.

-If Chanel 5 smells great on you and people notice it, it's just fabulous but it is yet another scent that fades to zero on me .
+Coco Chanel did not intend this perfume to be flowery - it is a "chypre" which does not rely on flowers to give the base notes because flowers cannot produce the dry notes in Chanel 5 .
+It was formulated from musks and dehydes (synthetics) and, I believe, was the first created scent to use synthetics.If Chanel 5 smells great on you and people notice it, it's just fabulous but it is yet another scent that fades to zero on me .
 I adore it and tend to spray it on my clothes (where it lasts longer)rather than on myself but my husband (whose opinion counts most of all) makes no comment when I wear it I don't think men find it particularly sexy or memorable.